 It’s no longer unusual to hear that the days of Big Oil are numbered, and the end is being brought about by three things.
 First, there are new and renewable energy sources.
 Second, the advent of electric vehicles.
 Finally, there is the rise of smaller players, including pension funds and private equity firms, in the oil and energy sector.
 This means the era of the petrol state is over as governments slow down or stop investments in energy.

-This is essentially the conclusion of a report in the McKinsey Quarterly for April, that talked about disruptions in the energy sector due to the “game changers” mentioned above.
+This is essentially the conclusion of a report in a previous McKinsey Quarterly that talked about disruptions in the energy sector due to the “game changers” mentioned above.
 It’s interesting to look into these disruptions to see what their impact could be in the future for the industry.

 Renewable energy sources